 Liturgy is an experimental Black Metal band from Brooklyn, NY.
 Or maybe not.
 Of all the many divisive bands in the fractious world of black metal, Liturgy are almost certainly the biggest.
-Part of this is due to frontwoman Hunter Hunt-Hendrix's habit of trolling fans expertly (her "transcendental black metal" manifesto seems specifically designed to fuck with the black metal fandom's heads), and part of it is due to their music, which was never typical black metal even on early releases, and has gotten even less typical on later ones.
+Part of this is due to frontwoman Haela Hunt-Hendrix's habit of trolling fans expertly (her "transcendental black metal" manifesto seems specifically designed to fuck with the black metal fandom's heads), and part of it is due to their music, which was never typical black metal even on early releases, and has gotten even less typical on later ones.
 Some of this is because many of the band's influences aren't exactly typical black metal fare - they've cited Swans, Lightning Bolt, and Glenn Branca as influences - and some of it's just because Hunt-Hendrix seems completely unwilling to conform to expectations of what a black metal band should be.
 Naturally, mentioning them on some forums, either positively or negatively, is instant Flame Bait.

 Despite the polarised reception Liturgy's music has gotten amongst the black metal fandom, the band's sophomore effort Aesthethica was well received in the mainstream press.
 The band's third effort, The Ark Work, was a conscious attempt to move away from black metal (because Aesthethica's reception "turns [black metal] into safe territory"), and has received an even more polarised reception, with multiple reviewers outright accusing the band of trolling their audience.
 Despite this, the reaction in the mainstream press, such as The AV Club, The New York Times and NPR, has once again been mostly positive.

 The band's fourth album, H.A.Q.Q. (meaning Haelegen Above Quality and Quantity), was released digitally in 2019 with no advance notice; a physical release appeared in early 2020.
 The band's fifth album, Origin of the Alimonies, appeared in late 2020.
 The two albums are fairly similar in style, starting at roughly the midway point between Aesthethica and The Ark Work, and then adding orchestral and classical elements.
 Reaction to these albums seems to have been less polarised overall.
+93696, a double album recorded by Steve Albini, is set to be released in 2023.

 Hunt-Hendrix came out as transgender in May 2020.